RMITJake/SEPM-A2/README.md

         4. The ticket for your issue has been opened!
     7. Enter `O` to view my tickets that have been opened.
         1. Check the Ticket Information and its status.
-    8. Enter `A` to view the tickets assigned.
+    8. Enter `A` to view all of the tickets assigned to you.
     9. Enter `P` to pick a ticket to take actions.
         1. Enter the Ticket ID.
         2. View the detailed ticket information and the following options.